HD 269810

 HD 269810 is a blue giant star in the Large Magellanic Cloud.
 It is one of the most massive and most luminous stars known, and one of only a handful of stars with the spectral type O2.

-Name

 The star's name, HD 269810, comes from the Henry Draper Catalogue.
 The serial number 269810 indicates it was published in the extension of the catalogue and is formally referred to as HDE 269810.